daknob/eldim/README.md

 with an IP Address, and the second is assigned every time a successful authentication is performed with a password.

+### Successful Authentications by Host Name
+eldim exports `eldim_host_authentications`, which is a counter vector, counting how many successful authentication attempts have happened so far, with the following label:

+#### hostname
+The `hostname` label contains the host name that has performed the authentication successfully.

+### Successful File Uploads by Host Name
+eldim exports `eldim_host_uploads`, which is a counter vector, counting how many successful file uploads have happened so far, with the following label:

+#### hostname
+The `hostname` label contains the host name that has performed the successful file upload.

 ### Default Prometheus for Go Metrics
 The Prometheus Client Library for Go exports a heap of metrics by default, which include, among others, Go Garbage Collection metrics, Goroutine Info,